Xoconoch/teapot/README.md

 - Rename `"auth_data"` to `"credentials"`

 Once you do that, you need to go where your docker-compose.yaml is and create the file `./credentials/spotify/{account_custom_name}/credentials.json` and paste the same contents as the `credentials.json` you modified previously on your PC/laptop.

+## Build your own docker image

+First, build the images for zotify and orpheusdl using their corresponding directories under builds/, then put them inside the root directory of the project (where the main Dockerfile is located) and just build the image normally.